juho-a/Eprice/Documents/testing_plan.md

 - Ensure backend API behaves correctly and reliably.
 - Validate full user journeys through e2e tests to catch integration issues.
 - Test authentication and authorization flows end-to-end.
-- Achieve high test coverage of critical features and UI elements.
+- Achieve high test coverage of critical features and UI elements
+- Coverage measured by pytest-cov for backend, and Playwrights own coverage tools for frontend (if time permits).

 ### 1.3 Roles and Responsibilities
 - All team members are responsible for participating in testing activities, reporting identified bugs, and contributing to bug resolution.

+### 1.4 Test Execution in Docker

+- All backend and E2E tests are executed in isolated Docker containers.
+- Source code for tests is mounted into the containers from `Eprice/App/e2e-tests` and `Eprice/App/backend-tests`.
+- The test containers depend on the application and database containers to ensure the environment is ready before tests run.

 ---